netrc/vlcb/README.md

 * Brass - name, church, location, year, tags, mainpic, note
 * * n.b. back link from brass to church name; location is place inside the church
 * Rubbing - vlcnum, brass, name, location, date, mainpic, note
-* * things like inscription, framed, condition, foil are in the text of the note
+* * things like style, inscription, framed, condition, foil are in the text of the note
 * Note - name, tag, date, [versionNum]
 * * tag is a category, e.g. About, blog, brass; (n.b. don't need an index here)
 * * could be immutable and just add new versions....